 When Marston wrote the book titled Emotions of Normal People and created DISC Theory, he described people as a color wheel.
-He imagined that we all have a primary color that others can easily identify.
-However, Marston also believed that we still had a multitude of colors that made our primary color.
+He imagined that while we have a primary color that others can identify us as we still have a multitude of colors that make our primary color.

 When a person receives their DiSC style, it’s shown as a black dot on the map.
 The location of the dot matters.
 Someone who has a dot on the outer edge of the map is more aligned with their style than someone who has a dot closer to the center.
 Essentially, it’s easier for someone with a dot closer to the center to mirror or use the behaviors of other styles.

 Additionally, the Everything DiSC Map shows words around the map’s edge.
 These words are priorities.
 A person might receive an extra priority in addition to their DiSC Style.